Snowflake-Labs/sfquickstarts/site/sfguides/src/data_science_with_dataiku/data_science_with_dataiku.md

 ### Create Dataiku trial via Partner Connect

-At the top right of the page, confirm that your current role is ACCOUNTADMIN, by clicking on your profile on the top right.
+At the top right of the page, confirm that your current role is `ACCOUNTADMIN`, by clicking on your profile on the top right.

 ![img](assets/dataiku12.png)